-- 421.504 Alternative incarceration program; establishment; requirements.
+421.504 Special alternative incarceration program; requirements.
 (1) The Department of Corrections, in consultation with the Oregon Criminal Justice Commission, shall establish a special alternative incarceration program stressing a highly structured and regimented routine.
-The program: - (a) Shall be based on a military basic training model that includes extensive discipline, physical work, physical exercise and military drill; - (b) Shall provide for cognitive restructuring in conformance with generally accepted rehabilitative standards; - (c) Shall include a drug and alcohol treatment component that meets standards generally accepted by mental health professionals; and - (d) Shall be no longer than 270 days' duration. - (2) The department shall provide capital improvements and capital construction necessary for the implementation of the program.
-[1993 c.681 s.3; 1997 c.63 s.3]
+The program:

+(a) Shall reflect evidence-based practices;

+(b) Shall include a component of intensive self-discipline, physical work and physical exercise;

+(c) Shall provide for cognitive restructuring in conformance with generally accepted rehabilitative standards;

+(d) May include a drug and alcohol treatment component that meets the standards promulgated by the Department of Human Services pursuant to ORS 430.357; and essary for the implementation of the program.

+(e) Shall be at least 270 days' duration.

+(2) The department shall provide capital improvements and capital construction nec-

+(3) Notwithstanding subsection (1) of this section, the department may convert the special alternative incarceration program required by this section into an intensive alternative incarceration addiction program as described in ORS 421.506 if the department determines that the needs of offenders in the department's custody would be better served by an intensive alternative incarceration addiction program than by the special alternative incarceration program.
+[1993 c.681 §3; 1997 c.63 §3; 2005 c.271 §7; 2005 c.708 §12; 2007 c.617 §1]

+421.506 Intensive alternative incarceration addiction program; requirements.
+The Department of Corrections shall establish an intensive alternative incarceration addiction program.
+The program shall:

+(1) Be based on intensive interventions, rigorous personal responsibility and accountability, physical labor and service to the community;

+(2) Require strict discipline and compliance with program rules;

+(3) Provide 14 hours of highly structured and regimented routine every day;

+(4) Provide for cognitive restructuring to enable offenders participating in the program to confront and alter their criminal thinking patterns;

+(5) Provide addiction treatment that incorporates proven, research-based interventions; and

+(6) Be at least 270 days' duration. $\ensuremath{\left[2003 \ c.464 \ \$2\right]}$

-- 421.508 Determination of eligibility for program; denial; suspension; completion.
-(1)(a) The Department of Corrections is responsible for determining which offenders are eligible to participate in, and which offenders are accepted for, the program.
-However, the department may not consider an offender for the program unless authorized to do so as provided in ORS 137.750. - (b) The department may not accept an offender into the program unless the offender submits a written request to participate.
-The request must contain a signed statement providing that the offender: - (A) Is physically and mentally able to withstand the rigors of the program; and - (B) Has reviewed the program description provided by the department and agrees to comply with each of the requirements of the program. - (c) The department may deny, for any reason, a request to participate in the program.
-The department shall make the final determination regarding an offender's physical or mental ability to withstand the rigors of the program. - (d) If the department determines that an offender's participation in the program is consistent with the safety of the community, the welfare of the applicant, the program objectives and the rules of the department, the department may, in its discretion, accept the offender into the program. - (2) The department may suspend an offender from the program for administrative or disciplinary reasons. - (3) When an offender has successfully completed the program, the department may release the offender on post-prison supervision.
-Successful completion of the program does not relieve the offender from fulfilling any other obligations imposed as part of the sentence including, but not limited to, the payment of restitution and fines.
-[1993 c.681 s.4; 1997 c.313 s.17]
+421.508 Determination of eligibility for program; denial; suspension; completion.
+(1)(a) The Department of Corrections is responsible for determining which offenders are eligible to participate in, and which offenders are accepted for, a program.
+However, the department may not consider an offender for a program unless authorized to do so as provided in ORS 137.750.

+(b) The department may not accept an offender into a program unless the offender submits a written request to participate.
+The request must contain a signed statement providing that the offender:

+(A) Is physically and mentally able to withstand the rigors of the program; and

+(B) Has reviewed the program description provided by the department and agrees to comply with each of the requirements of the program.

+(c) The department may deny, for any reason, a request to participate in a program.

+The department shall make the final determination regarding an offender's physical or mental ability to withstand the rigors of the program.

+(d) If the department determines that an offender's participation in a program is consistent with the safety of the community, the welfare of the applicant, the program objectives and the rules of the department, the department may, in its discretion, accept the offender into the program.

+(2) The department may suspend an offender from a program for administrative or disciplinary reasons.

+(3) When an offender has successfully completed a program, the department may release the offender on post-prison supervision.
+Successful completion of a program does not relieve the offender from fulfilling any other obligations imposed as part of the sentence including, but not limited to, the payment of restitution and fines.
+[1993 c.681 §4; 1997 c.313 §17; 2003 c.464 §4]